NDLEA intercepts ephedrine, skunk, laughing gas consignments at Lagos airport – The Sun Nigeria

 and at Noorul Huda Islamiyya school, Kafin Maiyaki.

-While commending the officers and men of the Agency across the Commands for their efforts in drug supply reduction and drug demand reduction activities, Chairman and Chief Executive of NDLEA, Brig.
-Gen. Mohamed Marwa (Retd) charged them to remain steadfast.
+While commending the officers and men of the Agency across the Commands for their efforts in drug supply reduction and drug demand reduction activities, Chairman/Chief Executive of NDLEA, Brig.
+Gen. Mohamed Buba Marwa (Retd) charged them to remain steadfast.